vlanier2/project-6/README.md

 The webpage contains a spreadsheet for calculating start and end times for control points in a given brevet.
 After a control point distance is given, the spreadsheet automatically updates without refresh.
 The project makes use of AJAX, JQuery, and bootstrap for a dynamic webpage.
 A flask server supplies the page template and responds to AJAX queries to update control point times.

-New in project 5 - An additonal container running MongoDB is added to save and recover brevet data.
-Once a brevet is entered, the submit button will insert the brevet data into the database and clear the form.
-The display button will recover the previously added brevet.
-Only one brevet is saved at a time.
-Docker compose is used to connect the two containers in the full application (see setup).
+Two additonal containers are added to supply a RESTful API connected to a MongoDB.
+Once a brevet is entered, the submit button will trigger a call to the API and the brevet data is entered into the database, and the form is cleared.
+The display button will recover the previously added brevet, also calling the API.
+Only one brevet is recoverable at a time.
+Docker compose is used to coordinate the three containers and connect the two containers responsible for supplying the API and manging the database in the full application (see setup).

 ## Algorithm